Managing your SAS Flex Number

 If you don't want the standard announcement to play, you can customize your own message by uploading a recorded greeting, or using the Text to Speech option.

 If queue times are longer than normal, callers may decide to hang up instead of wait.
-Activating our free Callback feature will prompt callers to press 1 for a callback, or press 2 to continue holding.
-For more information on how to activate this feature, check out these instructions.
+Activating our free Press 1 Callback feature will prompt callers to press 1 for a callback, or press 2 to continue holding.
+For more information on how to activate and configure this feature, check out these instructions.

-If your SAS line is getting spammed with robo-dialers, prank callers or telemarketers, you can block specific numbers right from your SAS Flex portal!
-Add as many numbers as you want, and separate each with a comma.
+If your SAS line is getting spammed with robo-dialers, prank callers or telemarketers, you can block specific numbers or country codes right from your SAS Flex portal!
+For more information, check out this article.

-If you wish to change your current number or open up an additional account with SAS to receive another number, you must contact Customer Support at 866-688-8912 or via email at firstname.lastname@example.org.
+If you wish to change your current number or open up an additional account with SAS to receive another number, contact Customer Support at 866-688-8912 or via email at email@example.com.